Reviews You Can Rely On

 The Sentinel has some of the largest open pit zips we tested, which greatly improved airflow without the need to unzip the jacket.

-Almost all of the jackets in this test have some pit-zip feature for venting, allowing air to circulate inside the jacket on warmer days, some allowing more air in than others.
-Some of the jacket's pit zips are mesh-backed to keep snow out, but without mesh, the pit zips can open up wider for maximum ventilation.
-That said, they can allow snow inside the jacket if you happen to tumble.
-Unless you're brand new to skiing, we usually recommend open pit zips without any mesh liner.
-All of the 3-in-1 styles have pit zips on the exterior shell but not on the interior insulating layer, making them useful when worn as a single layer.
+Almost all of the jackets in this test have some pit-zip features for venting, allowing air to circulate inside the jacket on warmer days, with some allowing more air than others.
+Some of the jacket's pit zips are mesh-backed to keep snow out, but the pit zips can open up wider for maximum ventilation without mesh.
+That said, they can allow snow inside the jacket if you tumble.
+Unless you're new to skiing, we recommend open pit zips without mesh liner.
+All 3-in-1 styles have pit zips on the exterior shell but not on the interior insulating layer, making them useful when worn as a single layer.

 ski jacket womens - the pit vents on the alphelia are lined with a thick mesh that kept...